radiantlogic-v8/documentation-new/documentation/password-filter-guide/02-configure-topology.md

 ### Listener Mode

 The Listener Mode property controls which cluster nodes listen for password change events on port 8889.
-The default, SINGLE_LISTENER, runs the listener on the leader node only — if that node goes down, password sync is unavailable.
+By default, SINGLE_LISTENER, runs the listener on the leader node only.
+If that node goes down, password sync is unavailable.
 Use PER_NODE_LISTENER to bind port 8889 on every node, eliminating this single point of failure.
 This is recommended for multi-node deployments.

   ![Listener Mode dropdown showing SINGLE_LISTENER and PER_NODE_LISTENER options](Media/listener-mode.png)